s3achan/Lab1-Data-processing-app/README.md

-README.md
+INSTRUCTIONS

-Take an image and resize it to a square size
+Part 1: Take an image and resize it to a square size

-ImageEditing.py
+FileName: ImageEditing.py

 Requirements:
 sudo easy_install pip